Money of Kievan Rus': Kuna

-Kuna is a weight and monetary unit, as well as the name of the coins used in Russia in the 10th - 15th centuries.
-Russian money circulation arose at the beginning of the 9th century due to the massive penetration into the Rus' lands of the eastern dirham weighing 2.73 g which gets the name "Kuna".
-Later, with the advent of Western European silver coins in Russian money circulation, the European denarius became also known as kuna.
+Kuna is a weight and monetary unit, as well as the name of the coins used in Kievan Rus' and the Russian lands from the 10th to 15th centuries.
+The circulation of money in Rus' arose at the beginning of the 9th century due to the massive penetration into the Rus' lands of the eastern dirham weighing 2.73 g which gets the name "Kuna".
+Later, with the advent of Western European silver coins in money circulation, the European denarius became also known as kuna.
 As a result, money began to be called kuna in general.

-As the currency of Ancient Rus', kuna was 1/25 hryvnia in the 10th - 11th centuries, 1/50 hryvnia before the beginning of the 13th century.
-A “Kuna system” has taken shape: 1 kuna = 2 g of silver = 1/25 hryvnia = 2 rezanas = 6 vekshas.
+As the currency of Kievan Rus', kuna was 1/25 grivna in the 10th–11th centuries, 1/50 grivna before the beginning of the 13th century.
+A “Kuna system” has taken shape: 1 kuna = 2 g of silver = 1/25 grivna = 2 rezanas = 6 vekshas.

-Hryvnia
+Grivna

-Hryvnia is the monetary and weight unit in Ancient Rus'.
+The grivna was the monetary and weight unit in Kievan Rus'.
 It was used, in particular, to measure the weight of silver and gold (from which its monetary equivalent appeared).
-The golden hryvnia was 12.5 times more expensive than silver one.
-The first weight unit referred in the ancient Rus' chronicles.
+The golden grivna was 12.5 times more expensive than the silver one.
+It is the first weight unit referred to in Rus' chronicles.

-Original article Hryvnia Grivna

 Veksha

-Veksha (squirrel, veveritsa) is the smallest monetary unit of Ancient Rus of the 9th - 12th centuries.
-It was first mentioned in The Tale of Bygone Years; also it was mentioned in the Rus' Justice.
+Veksha (squirrel, veveritsa) is the smallest monetary unit in Rus' from the 9th to 12th centuries.
+It was first mentioned in The Tale of Bygone Years; also it was mentioned in the Russkaya Pravda.
 It was equal to 1/6 kuna.
 Silver veksha weighed about 1/3 grams.